Oakland Elementary School

 Student Services Department

-The Illinois Department of Public Health is hosting a COVID-19 vaccination clinic for children 5-11 years old this Saturday, December 4th from 9:00 am to 2:00 pm at Antioch Upper Grade School.
+The Illinois Department of Public Health is hosting a COVID-19 vaccination clinic for children 5-11 years old this Saturday, January 8th from 9:00 AM to 2:00 PM at Antioch Upper Grade School.
 For additional information and to register, please use the links below.
 When registering, please be sure to select the last option for your child: Pfizer (Pediatric 5-11) COVID-19 Vaccination.
-Please note, there are limited appointments available and will be filled on a first come first serve basis.
+Please note, all registrants should arrive at 9:00 am as there are limited vaccines available and will be administered on a first come first serve basis.